girishkotla/networkautomation/Netmiko(SSH)/multiple_switces_multiple_files_config/0_network_diagram.md

  You will get this error, because netmiko is the nodule that need to be inclused.

- Commands to do that on your automation container:
+ Commands to run on your automation container:

  1. ubuntu@ubuntu:~$ sudo apt-get update
  2. ubuntu@ubuntu:~$ sudo apt-get install python3-pip